lendoo73/Challenge-Project-of-CodeCademy/python/Build Python Web Apps with Django/3. Templates in Django/Templates/04. Extending the Base Template/README.md

 ```
 Notice that all we had to do was add three lines of DTL, and all of our HTML from our base template is now added to the template.

-Now that that both templates are set up, all of our common code can go inside of base.html, and any page-specific content can go inside of template.html.
+Now that both templates are set up, all of our common code can go inside of **base.html**, and any page-specific content can go inside of **template.html**.
 This will help with not only keeping the code organized, but also help make the code cleaner as we’ll only be seeing page-specific content in the templates from now on.